cyberbotics/webots-doc/reference/lensflare.md

 - The `biais` field specifies the intensity threshold for lens flare features generation.

-- The `dispersal` field specifies the disperal of the ghost samples.
+- The `dispersal` field specifies the dispersal of the ghost samples.

 - The `samples` field specifies how many samples to make to generate the ghosts.